catalinasaini/rtFIN_poster/README.md

 # Equipment

-*	EEG:	Neuroscan; Ag/AgCl electrodes.
+*	EEG:	Neuroscan; active Ag/AgCl electrodes.

-*	fNIRS: NIRSport1, 8 emitters, 8 detectors optodes.
+*	fNIRS: NIRSport1; 8 emitters, 8 detectors optodes.

 # Software
 Since we believe in open-source science, we are working with the Python library [MNE-Python](https://mne.tools/stable/index.html)

 # Bibliographic References

-1.-	Alkire MT, Hudetz AG, Tononi G. Consciousness and anesthesia.
+1. Alkire MT, Hudetz AG, Tononi G. Consciousness and anesthesia.
 Science.
 2008 Nov 7;322(5903):876-80. doi: 10.1126/science.1149213.
-2.-	Davidson AJ.
+2. Davidson AJ.
 Anesthesia and neurotoxicity to the developing brain: the clinical relevance.
 Paediatr Anaesth.
 2011 Jul;21(7):716-21.
-3.-	Sebel PS, Bowdle TA, Ghoneim MM, Rampil IJ, Padilla RE, Gan TJ, Domino KB.
+3. Sebel PS, Bowdle TA, Ghoneim MM, Rampil IJ, Padilla RE, Gan TJ, Domino KB.
 The incidence of awareness during anesthesia: a multicenter United States study.
 Anesth Analg.
 2004
-4.-	Xie et al., 2011
+4. Xie et al., 2011

+# Contact
 Feel free to submit or comment on any issues to the repository.
 We are currently looking for new systems to work with and upgrade our hybrid ("DIY") system to detect levels of consciousness during anesthesia.

 IF YOU WISH TO SUPPORT US, please contact any of the authors:
 *	Catalina Saini (catalina.saini@uc.cl) (https://github.com/catalinasaini)
-*	Carlos Valle (cgvalle@uc.cl) (https://github.com/carlosvallea)
+*	Carlos Valle (cgvalle@uc.cl) (https://github.com/CarlosValleA)
 *	Gabriela Vargas (givargas@uc.cl) (https://github.com/galadriana)